localstack/localstack/README.md

 ### Service health checks

-The service health check endpoint `http://localhost:8080/health` provides basic information about the status of each service (e.g., `{"s3":"running","es":"starting"}`).
-By default, the endpoint returns cached values that are determined during startup - the status values can be refreshed by adding the `reload` query parameter: `http://localhost:8080/health?reload`.
+The service `/health` check endpoint on the edge port (`http://localhost:4566/health` by default) provides basic information about the status of each service (e.g., `{"s3":"running","es":"starting"}`).
+By default, the endpoint returns cached values that are determined during startup - the status values can be refreshed by adding the `reload` query parameter: `http://localhost:4566/health?reload`.

 ### Initializing a fresh instance